• Skip to primary navigation

 4 teaspoons runny honey

-• Serve warm with some of the pan juices and more honey, if you wish.
+• Serve immediately with more pan juices and honey, if you wish.

 Notes